kaiser-in-exile/a-believable-fiction/src/posts/longforms/livstraethrir.md

 **Spoilers End**

-Perhaps intelligent, or perhaps borne out of random chance, while I have always enjoyed the Saxon Stories, Livstraedir as a song becomes even more beautiful viewed through this lens of parallels and symbolism.
+Perhaps intelligent, or perhaps borne out of random chance, while I have always enjoyed the Saxon Stories, Lívstræðrir as a song becomes even more beautiful viewed through this lens of parallels and symbolism.
 I heartily reccomend the Saxon Stories, the accompanying Netflix series The Last Kingdom, and perhaps my own blogposts on the historic pre-pre-prequel to the events in [An Outsiders Look at Britain](/posts/longforms/england-i)